 Carrefour is a good shopping place for products you couldn’t find in Lidl as it definitely has got more interesting stuff on the shelves.
-Prices are just okay but not the cheapest ones.
-However, nothing good lasts forever: there aren’t many Carrefour Markets in the city centre, as the chainstore is generally limited to Carrefour Express only.
-However, if you live nearby Plaça de Catalunya or Les Corts, it might be worth popping into for some shitake mushrooms for your homemade tom yum sup (if you like to cook).
+Prices are just okay but not the cheapest from other markets in Barcelona.
+However, nothing good lasts forever: there aren’t many Carrefour Markets in the city center, as the chain store is generally limited to Carrefour Express only.
+However, if you live nearby Plaça de Catalunya or Les Corts, it might be worth popping in for some shitake mushrooms for your homemade tom yum sup (if you like to cook).
 Variety is a thing.

 Many different kinds of veg in affordable prices.

 There are many ‘’buy one, get another cheaper’’ promotions, which may include any product you like.

 Another exemplary set (lunch and dinner this time): fresh artichokes for dinner, shitake mushrooms and coconut milk (as said earlier), simple spaghetti with cut ham and pesto, two nectarines.
 Everything for 11.39 euro.

 General advantages: a lot of different products (including international ones) and promotions possible if you buy a lot of stuff.
 Better quality than Lidl and more choice.
 Long opening hours.

 Disadvantages: very few stores.
 Not the cheapest.
 Closed on Sundays.
 The store in La Rambla is always crowded and it takes ages to pay and leave.